lockb0x-llc/pakana-client/README.md

 # Pakana Client

-The **Pakana Client** is the front-end user interface for interacting with the Pakana platform — a decentralized system for managing asset ownership, escrow-based contracts, lien waivers, and IP verification.
-Built with ASP.NET Razor and Blazor, it is modular, extensible, and built to interface with the Pakana API and lockb0x.io for encrypted metadata management.
+The **Pakana Client** is the front-end user interface and decentralized application client for interacting with the Pakana platform — a decentralized system for managing asset ownership, escrow-based contracts, lien waivers, and IP verification.
+Built with ASP.NET Razor and Blazor, it is modular, extensible, and built to interface with the Pakana API and lockb0x.io for encrypted metadata, document, and transaction management.

 ---